hoshikawa2/oci_agent_ai/README.md

 You can find and test the code here: [agent_ocigenai.py](./source/agent_ocigenai.py)

-The code is divided in 4 modules:
+The code is divided in 5 modules:

+**Simple Database Persistence Services**: The code define a creation of a simple database for an insert, delete, query and summarize the order.

 **Service Definition**: The code defines several services, such as insert_order, delete_order, search_order, order_cost, and delivery_address.
 These services are decorated with the @tool decorator, which indicates that they can be called by the conversational agent.